AnshuMohanan/Automatic-Crack-Detection-System-/README.md

 ## Acknowledgments

-- Thanks to the technicians and staff at the structural engineering lab for their support during the experimental phase of this research.
+- Thanks to the technicians and staff at the engineering lab for their support during the experimental phase of this research.
 - The comprehensive journal article provided a clear and detailed foundation for this project's documentation.